vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 · bhia, Vajra, Vyāghāta and Ati- of Yoga 'in Yogasūtra, De

-ganda 105 ; names of 27 Yogas vala, Dakṣu and Viṣnupurāṇa beginning with Viskambha 1409n ; derivation of the word that are ever recurring 704; no Y, and of Yogin, 1385, 1389n; direct astronomioal phenomena differenoe of views about the
+ganda 105 ; names of 27 Yogas vala, Dakṣu and Viṣṇupurāṇa beginning with Viskambha 1409n ; derivation of the word that are ever recurring 704; no Y, and of Yogin, 1385, 1389n; direct astronomioal phenomena differenoe of views about the

 · correspond to it, 704; names of number of the angas of yoga,